datapane/datapane/docs/docs/tutorials/basics/install-datapane.md

 !!! info

-    If you are still having problems installing, please ask on the [Datapane Forum](https://forum.datapane.com) or [Datapane Chat](https://chat.datapane.com), and someone will come to help you.
+    If you are still having problems installing, please ask on our [Datapane Discord server](https://chat.datapane.com), and someone will come to help you.